 There was a little concern about people applying fungicide too close to harvest in some parts of the state, he said, but everything had been OK here.
 Farmers are supposed to wait 45 days after spraying the fungicide to harvest grain, he said.
-In some parts of the state, that was going to be borderline, but he said he received word on Monday from the Kansas secretary of agriculture's this area should be OK.
+In some parts of the state, that was going to be borderline, but he said he received word on Monday from the Kansas secretary of agriculture's office saying that all of the wheat in this area should be OK.

-had brought in any wheat as of to dry out.
+At D&S Grain in Traer, no one had brought in any wheat as of to dry out.